ezEngine/docs-src/pages/docs/editor/dashboard.md

 If you uncheck *Always load last project*, then the editor won't automatically open the project that you had open last time, when it starts up.
 Instead, it will always display the dashboard.

+You can also start the editor without loading any project by using the command line options, or via the Windows taskbar jumplist.
+See [Launching the Editor](editor-launch.md) for details.

 ## Samples

 ![Dashboard samples](media/dashboard-samples.jpg)